 DESCRIPTION

-This webinar will address the following question: how can public health organizations strengthen their capacity to promote healthy public policies?
+This webinar addressed the following question: how can public health organizations strengthen their capacity to promote healthy public policies?
 It is primarily intended for professionals and decision-makers in the public health field who are interested in potential ways to advance healthy public policies.
-Drawing on the work of the NCCHPP as well as the concrete experiences of Peterborough Public Health and Saskatchewan Health Authority, the webinar will offer a reflection on existing strategies and learning derived from their implementation.
+Drawing on the work of the NCCHPP as well as the concrete experiences of Peterborough Public Health and Saskatchewan Health Authority, the webinar offered a reflection on existing strategies and learning derived from their implementation.
+It was held on November 14, 2024.

 LEARNING OBJECTIVES